metamx/goodpass/README.md

   - lowercase letters
 - 20+ character passwords have no requirements

-Returns an array of all unmet conditions found while validating the password (or empty array if valid password).
+Returns an array of all unmet conditions found while validating the password (or empty array if valid).